JPS Cinema: About the Teacher - Clifton Raphael

 The top awards in the National Foundation for Advancement in the Arts (NFAA) YoungArts program for four years in a row--more such awards than any other high school film or video program in the country.
 Each of our four student finalists (the top honor) won an all-expense-paid week working with film professionals in Miami, plus cash prizes of $10,000, two awards of $5,000, and a $3,000 award.
-The YoungArts program is so prestigious that it is regularly featured in a series of documentaries on HBO and is the exclusive nominating program for Presidential Scholars in the Arts, the most distinguished program for high school visual and performing arts students.
+The YoungArts program is so prestigious that it was featured in a series of documentaries on HBO and is the exclusive nominating program for Presidential Scholars in the Arts, the most distinguished program for high school visual and performing arts students.

 For those four years, our film program had the only finalist from the state of Oklahoma from among any of the nine arts disciplines featured in the YoungArts program.